geopm/geopm/integration/tutorial/admin/README.md

 ```
 module purge
 ```
-* Run configure with a local prefix that will be used to build the plugin:
+* Run configure with a local prefix that will be used to build the plugin from the `libgeopm` directory:
 ```
 ./configure --disable-mpi --disable-fortran --prefix=$HOME/build/geopm-no-mpi
 ```